-0 ¥120 Over 10,000 and up to 30,000 ¥130 ¥120 Over 30,000 and up to 50,000 ¥120 Over 50,000 and up to 100,000 ¥110 Over 50,000 and up to 100,000 #110 Over 100,000 ¥100 +100 administration services, including fees for confirmati handling brokerage and transfer services.
-Bond Administration Fee : ays to Mizuho Trust & Banking Co., Ltd. fees for other special accounts nistration services, including fees for confirmation of requests for transfers and ling brokerage and transfer services. nistration Fee : es to MUFG Bank, Ltd. for services related to bonds, including a maximum Auditor Fee: DLI may pay Grant Thornton Taiyo LLC up to ¥30 million pe r fiscal period.
-The board of officers is responsible for determining the actual compensation ation amount.
+0 ¥120 Over 10,000 and up to 30,000 ¥130 ¥120 Over 50,000 and up to 100,000 ¥110 Over 100,000 ¥100 +100 Other fees: DLI pays to Mizuho Trust & Banking Co., Ltd. fees for other special accounts administration services, including fees for confirmation of requests for transfers and handling brokerage and transfer services.
+Bond Administration Fee: DLI pays fees to MUFG Bank, Ltd. for services related to bonds, including a maximum standard service fee of ¥16,000,000.
+Auditor Fee: DLI may pay Grant Thornton Taiyo LLC up to ¥30 million pe r fiscal period.
+The board of officers is responsible for determining the actual compensa ation amount.
 Article 23(1) (j) Description of the AIFM's procedure to ensure fair treatment of investors and details of any preferential treatment received by investors, including detailing the type of investors and their legal or economic links with the AIF or AIFM Under Article 77 paragraph 4 of the ITA, which applies the requirements of Article 109 paragraph 1 of the Companies Act of Japan to investment corporations, investment corporations are required to treat unitholders equally depending on the number and content of units held.
 In addition, upon liquidation, the allotment of residual assets to unitholders is required to be made equally depending on the number of units held under Article 77 paragraph 2 item 2 and Article 158 of the ITA.
-Article 23(1) (k) The latest annual report referred to in Article 22(1) Additional information may be found in our most recent semi-annual report prepared in accordance with Article 22 of the AIFMD, which is available at the AIFM's office located at 2-1, Ginza 6-chome, Chuo-ku, Tokyo, Japan.
+Article 23(1) (k) The latest annual report referred to in Article 22(1) Additional information may be found in our most recent se accordance with Article 22 of the AIFMD, which is available 2-1, Ginza 6-chome, Chuo-ku, Tokyo, Japan.
 Article 23(1) (I) The procedure and DLI is authorized under its articles of incorporation to issue up to 5,000,000 units.
-DLI's conditions for the issue units have been listed on the Tokyo Stock Exchange since June 22, 2006. and sale of the units Secondary market sales and transfers of units will be conducted in accordance wit rules of the Tokyo Stock Exchange.
+DL conditions for the issue units have been listed on the Tokyo Stock Exchange since June 22, 2006. and sale of the units Secondary market sales and transfers of units will be conducted in accordance with the rules of the Tokyo Stock Exchange.
 Unit prices on the Tokyo Stock Exchange are determined on a real-time basis by the equilibrium between bids and offers.
-The T Stock Exchange sets daily price limits, which limit the maximum range of fluctuation a single trading day.
-Daily price limits are set according to the previous day's closin or special quote.
+The Tokyo Stock Exchange sets daily price limits, which limit the maximum range of fluctuation within a single trading day.
+Daily price limits are set according to the previous day's closing price or special quote.